 I have always loved cycling, when I was young I was into riding BMX bikes, in my teens I was more into motorbikes so the push bikes took a back seat for a while.
 About 7 years ago I got back in the saddle when someone asked me to go to a trail centre, I was hooked again.
 I now cycle to and from work everyday in all weathers.
 I enjoy riding in charity events on my road bike and enter quite a few endurance races on my MTB.
 My main goal is now 24hr solo races.

 Some of you may already know me, I used to do a bit back in the day – probably chopped and changed and tinkered with bikes more than ride them though.
 You may know me as Manchester Trev on the forums or even have met me at races……well I’m back!
-After 7 years off the bike, a year of fundraising for the #RideforCharlie foundation will see me back on a bike racing various events including Hit the North, the 3 Peaks and finishing with the 24 hour World Champs at Fort William, all on a Single speed!
-But before that I’m competing in a white collar boxing event.
-Wish me luck !
-Hopefully I’ll see you around the races!
+After 7 years off the bike, you will see me back on a bike racing various events including Hit the North.

 I have always enjoyed the outdoors having Rivington on the door step and holidays to the Lakes and Wales when I was a kid.
 I also have always been interested in mechanical stuff.
 So my journey really began with mountain biking and walking.
 I am quite competitive so mountain biking quickly turned into XC racing then I progressed to endurance events.